igor-trufanov/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/freshness.md

 **GX Solution**: GX empowers the company to set up Expectations like `ExpectColumnMinToBeBetween` and `ExpectColumnMaxToBeBetween` on the timestamp columns in the vehicle data.
 By incorporating these Expectations into their data pipelines, the company can verify that the data from the connected vehicles is consistently fresh, enabling real-time fleet tracking and quick response to deviations from planned routes or aggressive driving patterns.

-## Avoid common freshness analysis pitfalls
+## Avoid common freshness validation pitfalls

-As these scenarios demonstrate, data freshness is critical across various domains.
-However, teams often encounter common pitfalls when implementing freshness validation:
+While data freshness is critical across various domains, teams often encounter common pitfalls when implementing freshness validation:

 - **Not defining clear SLAs for data freshness**: Teams should establish and document clear service level agreements (SLAs) for how fresh different datasets need to be.
-Without clear targets, it's easy for freshness to degrade over time.
+Without clear targets, freshness can degrade over time.

 - **Not considering end-to-end pipeline freshness**: Data can become stale at any stage, from ingestion through transformation.
 Account for total pipeline lag, not just source system freshness.
 Add validation checks after key processing steps.

 - **Averaging timestamps can conceal issues**: Calculating the average timestamp can make the overall data appear misleadingly fresh.
-Use min/max values instead to bound the full range.
+Instead, use minimum and maximum values instead to bound the full range.

-- **Sampling data inappropriately for freshness checks**: When validating freshness, be sure to check the full dataset or use a statistically valid sampling method.
+- **Sampling data inappropriately for freshness checks**: When validating freshness, check the full dataset or use a statistically valid sampling method.
 Cherry-picking rows can mask staleness issues.

 ## The path forward

-By understanding these common freshness analysis pitfalls and adhering to best practices, you can ensure that your data pipelines consistently deliver fresh and reliable data to drive accurate insights and timely decision-making.
-Implementing robust freshness validation using GX empowers you to catch staleness issues early, prevent downstream problems, and maintain the highest standards of data quality.
+By adhering to best practices and understanding common freshness validation pitfalls, you can ensure that your data pipelines consistently deliver fresh data to drive insights and timely decision-making.
+Implementing freshness validation using GX empowers you to catch staleness issues early, prevent downstream problems, and maintain the high standards of data quality.

 As you progress on your data quality journey, remember that freshness is just one critical aspect of a comprehensive data quality strategy.
-By exploring our broader [data quality series](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md), you'll gain valuable insights into how other essential dimensions of data quality, such as accuracy, completeness, and consistency, can be seamlessly integrated into your workflows using GX.
+By exploring our broader [data quality series](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md), you'll gain valuable insights into how other essential dimensions of data quality, such as integrity, completeness, distribution, and schema, can be seamlessly integrated into your workflows using GX.